virginie-do/e-SNLI-VE/README.md

 This repository contains the dataset for our paper:

-* e-SNLI-VE-2.0: Corrected Visual Textual Entailment with Natural Language Explanations [[arXiv]](http://arxiv.org/abs/2004.03744) [1]
+* e-SNLI-VE-2.0: Corrected Visual-Textual Entailment with Natural Language Explanations [[arXiv]](http://arxiv.org/abs/2004.03744) [1]

-It will be presented at the 2020 CVPR workshop on [Fair, Data-efficient and Trusted Computer Vision](https://fadetrcv.github.io/).
+It will be presented at the 2020 CVPR workshop on [Fair, Data Efficient and Trusted Computer Vision](https://fadetrcv.github.io/).

 ## Dataset